nocobase/nocobase/docs/en-US/welcome/release/v08-changelog.md

   },
 });

-// 访问 /hello 页面时，显示 Hello world!
-const HelloProvider = React.memo((props) => {
+// When you visit the /hello page, it displays Hello world! const HelloProvider = React.memo((props) => {
   const location = useLocation();
   if (location.pathname === '/hello') {